At Ohio Valley University, we seek

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
 Academic abilities assessed include reading with understanding skills as evidenced by a book introduction, homework, and classroom discussion; writing skills as evidenced by two typed papers; literary research skills as evidence by an research paper; geographical skills as evidenced by a map; and memory organization and retention as evidenced by major exams.

-Your grade for the class will be based on three major exams (including a comprehensive final exam), a typed two-page introduction to I Corinthians, a map of Paul's journeys between Asia and Corinth, a typed six to ten-page research paper with proper documentation, attendance, and pop quizzes over the reading, collected in-class work, and collected homework.
+Your grade for the class will be based on three major exams (including a comprehensive final exam), a typed two-page introduction to I Corinthians, a map of Paul's journeys between Asia and Corinth, a typed six to ten-page research paper with proper documentation, class participation, and pop quizzes over the reading, collected in-class work, and collected homework.

 The extra credit papers may be either handwritten or typed; the introduction and researched paper should be typed.
 The number of pages listed for the typed papers refer to full pages, not counting the cover sheet and bibliography, both required.
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers) with 1" margins, or one handwritten page on narrow rule paper, or one and a quarter handwritten pages on wide rule paper (handwritten pages have no right margin, are complete to the bottom, and skip no lines).
 The typed papers should be written using the Turabian style guide.
 Non-Bible majors may petition to use MLA instead.
 The introduction and the researched paper should be typed.

 The introduction must be at least two full pages, not counting the cover sheet (required) and bibliography (also required).
 A minimum of two sources is required.
 An introduction should include such items as information on the author, the audience, the date of composition, the background to the letter, relevant culture and geographical information, main ideas, and structure of the book.